 The resolution of the National Assembly, mandating the review of the Act, requires the Standing Committee on Finance report an amendment Bill to the House if necessary, after conferring with the Standing Committee on Appropriations.
 Pursuant hereto the workshop resolved to have continuous engagement between the 4 committees, each to provide input in its area of responsibility, prior to the Standing Committee on Finance reporting an amendment Bill.

 It was further agreed to establish a technical subcommittee to meet with other officials from National Treasury.
-The technical subcommittee comprises of support staff from the four committees, led by Legal Services.
+The technical subcommittee comprises of support staff from the four committees, representatives from the PBO, and led by Legal Services.
+The Team should be established and meet by 5 March 2017.

 The workshop suggested that the chairpersons of the 4 committees and the two House Chairs (the Board) meet with the Presiding Officers to discuss the governance framework for the PBO.

 Provisional timelines: 1st Draft of amendment Bill by 1 June 2017.
+To allow for 2-4 weeks of drafting, the Technical Team should have a working document by 3 May 2017.

 Target date for passing the Amendment Bill by both Houses is 31 August 2017.
 The Medium Term Policy Statement (MTBPS) of 2017 should be considered and reported on in terms of the amended Act.